 A student in my Media and Mind course, hunting for examples of viewpoint flexibility in film, found the opening sequence to Pixar's Finding Nemo.
 When we watched the clip together in class, it knocked our socks off.
 The sheer number of viewpoint switches in the 21 seconds of film and the brilliance with which the director and artists planned these viewpoints gave us all a lesson in the power of storytelling in film.

 First, we encounter Coral, the mother on the right, and Marlin, the father on the left, in a state or surprise.
 We don't know what about, because the perspective limits us.
 We see only an emotion.

 We then get a highly informative sense of the size of the Barracuda threat relative to the two Clownfish.
 This is a distant observer viewpoint that gives an intelligible picture of the scene and dramatizes the size of the Barracuda relative to the two Clownfish.

-Now, since we come back to the more-or-less same perspective we saw before, we know that Coral's attention is divided.
-Again, there's some suspense.
+Because we come back to the more-or-less same perspective we saw before, we know that Coral's attention is now divided.
+There's suspense.
 Is she looking for an escape?
 Something else?
-Her motionless head suggests that she's trying to remain out of the awareness of the Barracuda.
+Her motionless head suggests that she's trying to conceal something from the Barracuda.